 In the forest, Philip located a Soviet resistance group.
 When he presented himself, they shot at his head.
 With the rifle he had stored in the ghetto outhouse in hand, he shot back immediately, proving himself and gaining admission to the group.
 “You could not show them you were afraid,” Philip recalled in later years.
 Philip quickly became a skilled demolitions expert in the Soviet underground, blowing up German trains, railroad tracks, and trestles.
 During his time he witnessed murderous antisemitism among his Soviet comrades.

-By the summer of 1944, the Soviet army had driven the Nazi Wehrmacht out of the area of eastern Belarus and the Russians were allowing native Poles to return to Poland.
+By the summer of 1944, the Soviet army had driven the Nazi Wehrmacht out of the area of Belarus and the Russians were allowing native Poles to return to Poland.
 They were also conscripting the Jewish partisans who had fought with them into the Soviet Red Army.
-Philip did not want to be conscripted and convinced a Jewish friend of his who was working in a local conscription office to erase his name from the list.
+Philip did not want to be drafted and convinced a Jewish friend of his who was working in a local conscription office to erase his name from the list.
 She also was able to secure transit papers for Philip to travel to the free city of Lodz, Poland.

 Arriving in Lodz, Philip contacted Berihah, a Jewish underground organization arranging transportation for stateless Jews to travel to Palestine.
 Philip travelled by foot and train and had to climb trails over the Alps.
 Along this journey, he met his future wife, Sonia Rotapel.
 They arrived in Rome, Italy in 1945 and remained in Displaced Person’s Camps for two years.
 They were married on February 8, 1947, in the splendid Great Synagogue of Rome.
 In 1947, Sonia made contact with her older sister Sylvia, who had immigrated to Brooklyn, N.Y. in 1938.
 Months later, in December 1947, Philip and Sonia set sail for the United States on the S.S.
 Marine Perch.

 Philip became a successful kosher butcher and together, he and Sonia raised two children, Mark and Gail.
 They were married for 51 years and were grandparents to Sarah Kinn.
 Philip passed away in September 2000.